-Mis- and disinformation, or ‘fake news’, is an important topic for anyone working with media and accountability.
-Mis- and disinformation undermine truth, and therefore affect the media’s ability to foster and demand accountability on behalf of the public.
+The spread of mis- and disinformation is an important topic for anyone working with media and accountability.
+Mis- and disinformation undermine the ability of media to foster and demand accountability on behalf of the public.

 - Disinformation: false information that is deliberately created or disseminated with the express purpose to cause harm.

 Producers of disinformation typically have political, financial, psychological or social motivations.

 - Misinformation: information that is false, but not intended to cause harm.

 For example, individuals who don’t know a piece of information is false may spread it on social media in an attempt to be helpful.

 - Malinformation: information that is true, but is shared to cause harm.